mvonballmo/HFU_21H__JAS_20I_app/README.md

 In order to run all tests, do the following:

-- Execute `json-server ./server-data/data.json` to start a mini JSON server
+- Execute `json-server ./server-data/data.json --watch` to start a mini JSON server
 - Execute `npm run test`